 - Annual fee.
 Because someone with a low income is considered a higher risk by banks, they will look to get as much money from you upfront in case you default on your monthly credit card payments.
 Watch out for credit cards with a high annual fee.

 - High interest rate.
 Again, because you may be considered high risk, you can expect a higher APR, which means you’ll be paying more in interest on your purchases.
-Look for the lowest possible APR.
+Look for the lowest possible APR, but more importantly — pay your balance in full and on time.

 - No frills features.
-Most cards that a low income earner will qualify for don’t offer extras like rewards, access to concierge services, travel benefits, and complimentary rental car insurance coverage.
+Most cards that a low income earner will qualify for don’t offer extras such as rewards, access to concierge services, travel benefits and complimentary rental car insurance coverage.

 Consider secured credit cards

-It can be frustrating to be turned down during the application process.
-But don’t lose hope.
+If you are turned down during the application process, don’t lose hope.
 There are still options available to those with low income and poor credit.
-If you find yourself in this situation, you can consider applying for a secured credit card.
+If you find yourself in this situation, consider applying for a secured credit card.
 Secured credit cards present a great opportunity to fix your credit history and build your credit score.
 With a low security deposit, you can start adding positive information to your credit history.

-Besides the security deposit, your secured credit card behaves just like a regular credit card.
-Your purchases are charged against the credit limit and you’re required to make at least the minimum payment each month.
+Every time you make a purchase, it will be charged against the credit limit, and you’re required to make at least the minimum payment each month.
 Your security deposit is held in case you default on your payments.
-As long as you pay as agreed, your security deposit will be returned to you.
 Making your monthly payments on time and in full will begin to raise your credit score, which will allow you to qualify for a traditional credit card in the future.

 How to choose a secured credit card

-Choosing the right secured credit card is important for making sure you end up with a card that will help you rebuild your credit score.
-Once you’ve reviewed your options, follow these simple steps to applying for a secured card.
+Choosing the right low-income credit card is important for making sure you end up with a card that will help you rebuild your credit score.
+Once you’ve reviewed your options, here’s what to take into account:

 - Maximum security deposit.
 Perhaps you have several thousand dollars and want a secured credit card with a large credit limit.
 In this case, look for a secured credit card that requires a high security deposit.
 Many limit the security deposit to $5,000, but there are a few that allow security deposits as high as $10,000.